 Nazism in Germany

-- Revolution outbreak at the end of World War I led to the end of German monarchy
+- Revolution outbreak at the end of World War I led to the end of the German monarchy

-- Government failed to destroy their power
+- The government failed to destroy their power

 - These forces joined hands with Nazis to grow more powerful and keep socialism in check

 - The term Nazism stood for National Socialist German Workers’ Party founded by Hitler in 1921